ge0rg/bluetoothle-tnc/Bluetooth-LE-TNC.md

    at the time of querying the characteristic).
 The BLE client could then do the math to convert it into an absolute time.

+ - Flow control: the TNC could perform flow-control by delaying the *write response* for each outgoing AX.25 packet until the packet has been transmitted OTA.
+That would allow the host to have very fine-grained feedback about the timing of transmissions, however it would prevent the back-to-back transmission of multiple packets queued in the TNC.